Block Lane: Christ Church (Church Of England)

 Christ Church itself still meets in its original building on Block Lane well into the 21st century, but with the addition of a church centre alongside the church on the site of its former day school, and it has a voluntary aided primary school (also called Christ Church) just off Denton Lane on Crawley Way as well as its sister church of St Saviour's and a work on Crossley Estate known as Crossley Christian Centre, now closed.
 Christ Church is numerically one of the largest parishes in the Oldham West deanery of Manchester diocese with a population of about 15,000 in 2021.

 Christ Church is a grade II listed building.
 The church, in Gothic Revival style, is in stone and has a roof partly of slate and partly of copper with coped gables.
 It consists of a nave with a clerestory, north and south aisles, a chancel, and a southeast tower.
 The tower has four stages, angle buttresses, an embattled parapet, and there is a square stair turret with a pyramidal top.

 Transport

+Bee Network operate the following bus services in the Block Lane area.

-First Greater Manchester operate bus service 81 to Manchester City Centre via Moston and Harpurhey and to Oldham with some evening and weekend services provided by Stagecoach Manchester extending to Derker.
+81 to Manchester City Centre via Moston and Harpurhey and to Oldham.

-Stotts Tours (Oldham) operates bus service 159 to Oldham via Chadderton town centre and to Middleton via Hollinwood, Woodhouses, Failsworth and New Moston.
+Service 159 to Oldham via Chadderton town centre and to Middleton via Hollinwood, Woodhouses, Failsworth and New Moston.

-Freehold tram stop at the northern end of Block Lane provides direct tram links to Manchester and beyond and to Rochdale Railway Station and town centre.
+Freehold tram stop at the northern end of Block Lane provides direct tram links to East Didsbury and to Rochdale Railway Station and town centre.